pvlakshm/Samples/IntelliTest/Taxation/README.md

 IntelliTest sample "Taxation" showing the following:
- - checking whether the code under test had testability issues
+ - checking whether the code under test has testability issues
  - generating a compact suite with high coverage

 This is a .NET Framework app modelling some taxation functionality.